-• What happens if I don't submit a form, or submit my form without a parent signature?
-To earn your 20 points (out of 20) on your first English assignment, you must submit a signed form by Friday, September 8.
-Only forms with a signature from both student and parent will count toward the house points.

-• How are the summer reading points calculated per house?
+- What happens if I don't submit a form, or submit my form without a parent signature?

+To earn your 20 points (out of 20) on your first English assignment, you must submit a signed form by Friday, September 5.
+Only forms with a signature from both student and parent will count toward the house points. - How are the summer reading points calculated per house?

 Because houses have different numbers of students, the total points will be divided by the number of students per house for a final average per person.
-Remember that the maximum percentage that any one person may contribute to your overall total is 30%.

-• What if I only completed a portion of a book but didn't finish it?
+Remember that the maximum percentage that any one person may contribute to your overall total is 30%. - What if I only completed a portion of a book but didn't finish it?

 Go ahead and write in the number of pages you read.
-Partial points may be given by the CESR (Committee for Equality in Summer Reading).

-• Does reading the Bible count toward points?
+Partial points may be given by the CESR (Committee for Equality in Summer Reading). - Does reading the Bible count toward points?

 The four required points should be from non-Bible reading.
-After the first four points, every 40 Bible chapters will count as 1 point.
-(Remember the Bible Reading Challenge as you continue in your Bible reading this summer: read through the Bible in 2023 and you will be treated to lunch with Mr. Evans).

-• What if I read a book not on the recommended list that I think is worth more than 2 points?
+After the first four points, every 40 Bible chapters will count as 1 point. - What if I read a book not on the recommended list that I think is worth more than 2 points?
 If you read a book not on the list that you feel should be worth more, please let Mr. Evans know via email and he will bring it to CESR.
 In your email, please include the title and author of the book and the number of pages, and the CESR will get back to you as soon as possible.